jun7/wyeb/README.md

 ## Changes
 Install dir /bin/ -> /usr/bin/

-The directorys' name is changed from 'wyebrowser' to 'wyeb.' because it was too long. wyeb uses old name if old conf dir is found though.
+The directorys' names are changed from 'wyebrowser' to 'wyeb.' because it was too long. wyeb uses old name if old conf dir is found though.
 Changing the name loses the cache and local storage what webkit has saved.
 See ~/.cache and ~/.local/share to keep it by rename or cleanup.